ASI denies delaying Keeladi excavation report, calls media claims ‘misleading’

 In an official statement, the ASI said it follows a rigorous and well-established process for the publication of excavation reports.

-She clarified that the same procedure was followed for the Keeladi excavation report.
+She clarified that the same procedure was followed for the Keezhadi excavation report.

-Bhattacharya strongly rejected suggestions that the ASI is disinterested in publishing the Keeladi findings.
+Bhattacharya strongly rejected suggestions that the ASI is disinterested in publishing the Keezhadi findings.

 “The claim that ASI is not keen on releasing the report is a complete fabrication.
 Every excavation involves significant investment and effort, and the ASI is deeply committed to documenting and publishing its results.
 Allegations to the contrary aim to wrongly tarnish the department’s image,” she said.

-The ASI also described as routine a recent letter from the Director (Excavations & Explorations) to the Keeladi excavator.
+The ASI also described as routine a recent letter from the Director (Excavations and Explorations) to the Keezhadi excavator.

 Urging responsible reporting, she added, “We request the media to understand the complexities involved in archaeological research and publication, and not rush to conclusions without verifying facts.”